⛓️ What can political scientists do about the appalling events in Gaza and the West Bank?

 Earlier this year, Adam Standring and I posted on X an open letter calling on ECPR to condemn the killings of civilians in Gaza.
 Nearly 500 political scientists signed the letter, and we received many messages from (precarious and tenured) researchers in response.
 Some explained that signing the letter might damage their already slim chances of getting a position or a grant if they publicly expressed a pro-Palestinian view, or even signed a letter supporting a ceasefire.

 Vladimir Bortun received the same letters after publishing his piece in the leftwing US magazine Jacobin, in which he addressed the financial links of many universities with sponsors as an explanation for their silence on Gaza.
 Those fears are anchored in reality.
-Academics have lost their jobs and even been arrested for their views on Palestine in countries including Germany, the UK and France.
+Academics have lost their jobs and even been arrested for their views on Palestine in countries including Germany and France.
 This is only the tip of the iceberg.

 It is not easy to take a stance, and precarious workers are rightly afraid for their career